 See animals at Currumbin Wildlife Sanctuary

-Australian wildlife takes centre stage at Currumbin Wildlife Sanctuary, where you can watch live bird shows, check out the Crocodile Behaviour Show or learn more about the area’s indigenous history at the Aboriginal Dance Show.
+Australian wildlife takes centre stage at Currumbin Wildlife Sanctuary, where you can watch live bird shows, check out the Crocodile Behaviour Show or learn more about the area’s Aboriginal history at the Aboriginal Dance Show.
 Kids will love the chance to cuddle a koala and feed the resident kangaroos.
 But Currumbin has also been caring for sick and injured wildlife for years, so make sure you check out the Wildlife Hospital where you can see vets helping to heal current patients.